makeopensource/Authenticator/README.md

 # Authenticator

 An authenticator app is an application that acts as a secondary device to verify your identity when logging in to account-based platforms as another level of security.
 2-factor authenticator apps utilize another device as an additional key to unlock accounts.
-An open-source authenticator app with additional quality-of-life features that easily integrates into existing applications and offers similar/better levels of security and convenience as paid alternatives.
+MakeOpenSource Authenticator is an open-source authenticator app with additional quality-of-life features that easily integrates into existing applications and offers similar/better levels of security and convenience as paid alternatives.

 ## Tools